Chrysler Pacifica (minivan): Plug-in hybrid

-The production of a plug-in hybrid version was the first of its class in the United States, and according to chief engineer Kevin Mets, meant to create an electric vehicle that could feasibly be a family's "primary vehicle".
+Debuting for the 2017 model year, the plug-in hybrid Pacifica was the first of its class in the United States.
+According to chief engineer Kevin Mets, meant to create an electric vehicle that could feasibly be a family's "primary vehicle".
 The Pacifica Hybrid has a 16 kWh battery pack, giving it 33 miles of range under electric power; the vehicle qualifies in the US for the full federal tax credit and also to other incentives at the state and local level.

 In June 2017, Chrysler recalled 1,600 Pacificas to fix the electronics.

+The plug-in hybrid was announced to have been discontinued in January 2026.
+A very short run of 2026 Pacifica plug-in hybrids were produced before the cancellation.